jericop/pr-compliance-app/README.md

 # App Details

-* A postgres database is as the backend.
+* A postgres database is used as the backend.
 * The `db/init` and `db/migrations` folders contain the DDL for app (users, database, tables).
 * Changes are applied using the golang tool [migrate](https://github.com/golang-migrate/migrate)
 * The `queries` folder contains queries used by the application.